 ingredients = "2 eggs, 125ml Vegetable oil, 250ml Semi-skimmed milk, 250g golden caster sugar, 400g self-raising flour, 100g chocolate chips" list_of_ingredients = ingredients.split(",", 3) print(list_of_ingredients)

 Our code returns:

 ['Two eggs', ' 125ml Vegetable oil', ' 250ml Semi-skimmed milk', ' 250g golden caster sugar, 400g self-raising flour, 100g chocolate chips']

-split() function will split our string up using the character we specify (in this case, a comma), for a maximum of three times.
+The maxsplit parameter our string will be divided into a maximum of three items.
 Then, the rest of the string will be added to the end of our list.

 Our list now only has four items.
 The first three items are individual ingredients, and the last item in our list contains the rest of the items from our original string.

 The Python string split() method allows you to divide a string into a list at a specified separator.
 For instance, you could use split() to divide a string by commas (,), or by the letter J.

 This tutorial discussed the basics of strings in Python and how to use the string split() method.
 Now you’re ready to start using the split() method like a Python professional!